alavifazel/Articles/4_Boilerplate_cpp_classes_for_electronics/4_Boilerplate_cpp_classes_for_electronics.md

 Would return the function's *rms* or:

-    s.fourierTransform()
+    s.fourierSeries()

-Would apply Fourier transform on our signal (an important math operation that we will discuss in later articles) and so on.
+Would calculate the Fourier series of our signal (an important math operation that we will discuss in later articles), and so on.

 Let's start by defining the base class: